mcbarton/CppInterOp/Emscripten-build-instructions.md

 cat $env:TOP_LEVEL_DIR\patches\*.patch | patch.exe -p1 --verbose
 ```

-and to activate the emsdk environment on Linux and osx execute (we are defining SYSROOT_PATH for use later)
+To activate the emsdk environment on Linux and osx execute (we are defining SYSROOT_PATH for use later)

 ```bash
 ./emsdk/emsdk activate 3.1.73